ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

   Datagram-Flow-Id = 2
 ~~~

+List members are flow identifier elements, which can be named or unnamed.
 One element in the list is allowed to be unnamed, but all but one elements
 MUST carry a name.
 The name of an element is encoded in the key of the first
 parameter of that element (parameters are defined in Section 3.1.2 of